petermsiegel/F-string-APL/README.md

   2 32
   ```

-**∆F** is designed for ease of use, _ad hoc_ debugging, and informal user interaction; APL's native tools and Dyalog's enhancements are always the best⁴ way to build and display complex objects, unless **∆F**'s specific functionality is of use.
+**∆F** is designed for ease of use, _ad hoc_ debugging, and informal user interaction; APL's native tools and Dyalog's enhancements are always the best⁴ way to build and display complex arrays, unless **∆F**'s specific functionality is of use.

 <div style="margin-left: 20px;">